-Many of my patients suffering from chronic pain are socially isolated.
+Many people suffering from chronic pain are socially isolated.
 When you are trapped in pain you have a difficult time reaching out.
 Others do not necessarily want to interact with angry people.
 The problem becomes greatly magnified in that it has been shown that social rejection shares the same neurological circuits in the brain as chronic physical pain.
-Not a great situation.
+(1) Not a great situation.

 10 years in a wheelchair